-The Proposed Project includes numerous lots with minimum areas of about 6,000 square feet with average of 5.1 dwelling units per acre.
+The Proposed Project includes numerous proposed lots with average of 4 to 5 dwelling units per acre.
 As a result of the limited outdoor area, many of these lots are limited to front-yard landscaping with well-maintained turf, and back yards often only including hardscapes, pools or other amenities, and lower water using landscapes.
-Unit water demands are based on recent water use data records for similar lots in the Serrano development - specifically Village D1A and Euer Ranch, which include numerous similar-sized lots.
+Unit water demands are based on recent water use data records for similar lots in the Serrano development - specifically Village D1A, portions of Village E and Euer Ranch, which include numerous similar-sized lots.